-School-Wide Core Courses (EPI 201, 500)
+School-Wide Core Courses (EPI 201, BST 201, or ID 201)

-Students who have previously completed a graduate-level epidemiology methods course can submit the required documents listed below to request a waiver.
-All documents should be submitted to Eric DiGiovanni, Assistant Director of Graduate Studies & Academic Affairs, Department of Epidemiology (Kresge 903).
+Students who have previously completed a graduate-level epidemiology methods or biostatistics course at another institution can submit the required documents listed below to request a waiver.
+Request to waive introduction to Epidemiology and Biostatistics can be submitted using this Qualtrics survey, which typically opens in mid-July.
 The Department of Epidemiology will determine if the previous coursework is equivalent to the Harvard Chan School-Wide Core Courses.
 Please note this form is ONLY for the School-Wide Core Course Requirement.